jamesloper/blog/_posts/2020-02-25-mongodb-ssl-setup.md

 At this point, navigating to `db.example.com` will result in the demo page for Nginx.
 Nothing further is really required to set up Nginx, and quite frankly no other software should even be running on your production database server.

+### Install Certbot

-Next, install Certbot, the official tool that fully automate setup and of course renewal of LetsEncrypt certificates.
+Certbot is the official tool that fully automate setup and of course renewal of LetsEncrypt certificates.

-### Ubuntu 18
+In Ubuntu 18...

 ``` bash
 sudo add-apt-repository ppa:certbot/certbot